sckott/elastic_data/README.md

 This is a collection of smallish datasets to use for playing with Elasticsearch.

 You can only fit so much data in an R package.
-The R client for Elasticsearch we're making already has some data in it, but of course it's nice to have more, so here it is.
+The R client for Elasticsearch we maintain [elastic](https://github.com/ropensci/elastic) comes with some data, but of course it's nice to have more, so here it is.

+See also [nodbi](https://github.com/ropensci/nodbi) for working with Elasticsearch from R.

 ## Datasets